IET-OU/discourse-group-sync/README.md

 discourse-group-sync
 ======================

-A simple plugin that syncs Filmsoc groups to Discourse.
+A simple plugin that syncs groups to Discourse.

 License
 =======